-A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Orocovis Municipio.
-The closest Wild and Scenic River segment is located 205,730 ft (39 mi) from the project site.
+A review of the USFWS National Wild and Scenic River mapper identified no Wild and Scenic Rivers or National Rivers Inventory (NRI) rivers present in Maricao Municipio.
+The closest Wild and Scenic River segment is located 387,154 feet (73 miles) from the project site.
 No further evaluation is required.
+The project is in compliance with the Wild and Scenic Rivers Act.